 In 1910, most people slept 9 hours per night.
 Now, 40 percent of adults in the United States report getting less than six hours each night.
-About 30 to 40 percent of people in the United State report experiencing insomnia each year.
+About 30% to 40% of people in the U.S. report experiencing insomnia each year.
 The trend of inadequate sleep seems to be increasing over time.
 Although many of us are aware of the importance of sleep, we just don’t get enough of it.
 Creating a sleep routine, having a positive sleep environment, and avoiding electronics before sleep are all helpful strategies.

 Many of us are chronically dehydrated, often without realizing it.
 Drinking sufficient fluids is crucial for the immune system, detoxification, and overall energy.
 “Sixty percent of our bodies is composed of water, 75 percent in our muscles, 85 percent in our brains, it’s like oil to a machine,” explained Dr. Roberta Lee.